 Bhubaneswar: Born on December 25, 1924, former Prime Minister Atal Bihari Vajpayee had an innate passion for Odisha.

-Here’s a look at the late PM’s connect to the state:
+Here’s a look at the late PM’s connection with the state:

 – After the Super Cyclone that devastated coastal Odisha on October 29, 1999, Vajpayee had rushed to the state to assess the calamity.
 He had also announced Rs 250-crore central assistance for the relief, rescue and rehabilitation of the affected families.